 The episode describes an example of how best to deal with an adventure game hero class.
-Instead of trying to make a particular game class, such as the hero, directly handle all the code needed to process input, detect collisions, update locations, and render images, a better solution is to put each of these operation into their own class.
+It gets very confusing if you try to make a particular game class, such as the hero, directly handle all the code needed to process input, detect collisions, update locations, and render images.
+A better solution is to put each of these operation into their own class.

 Listen to the full episode about this design pattern, or you can also read the full transcript below.